-Practicing (PAg, AAg, TAg, ATAg) registrants are required to complete and accurately report a minimum of 125 PDH over a three-year period (an average of 42 PDH per year), with no less than 30 PDH annually.
+Practicing (PAg, AAg, TAg, ATAg & LLAg) registrants are required to complete and accurately report a minimum of 125 PDH over a three-year period (an average of 42 PDH per year), with no less than 30 PDH annually.

-On leave registrants are required to complete and accurately report PD hours but at a minimum of 50% of the PDH requirement, and the reduction is only during the time on leave.
-Registrants must declare their areas of practice annually.
+On leave registrants are required to complete and accurately report PD hours but at a minimum of 50% of the PDH annual requirement (three year requirement is waived while on leave), and the reduction is only during the time on leave.
+Registrants must declare their Practice Area(s) annually.

-If you require additional clarification interpreting the Professional Development guidelines, please contact the Provincial Professional Development Coordinator at admin@bcia.com or by phone toll free 1-877-855-9291.
+If you require additional clarification interpreting the Professional Development guidelines, please contact the Provincial Professional Development Coordinator at PD@bcia.com.